How to Effectively Spring Clean Your Bedroom Closets

 Children wear out of clothing quickly, either by growing or just by keeping up their active lifestyle.
 Whichever is the case, their closets can be a challenge to keep up with.
 The easiest way to purge their bedroom closets is with the changing of the seasons.
 So four times a year, go through their closets and have them try on clothes that look like they may be able to be donated or thrown away if in bad condition.
 As kids become older, teach them how to organize their closet by what type of clothes are for what season, activity, etc. This will help them learn how to sort and store clothes and may help you too.

 This spring, do not be afraid to clean your bedroom closets.
 Clean them in sections and purge as you go.
 Determine what seasonal clothing can be stored in other areas of your home or given away.
-Consider closet organizers if you are lacking space and remember to help your kids do the same in their closets.
-Believe it or not, your closets are as essential as the rooms you live in everyday.
+Consider closet organizers if you lack space and remember to help your kids do the same in their closets.
+Believe it or not, your closets are as essential as the rooms you live in every day.
 Try these ideas to get your closets clean and organized and to enjoy more time outdoors in the spring air.